SwiftIsland/shift-island-2025/README.md

 ### Key Themes
 - Strategies for reasoning about unknowns.
 - Using creative constraints to discover opportunities.
-- Building mental models to navigate opaque systems.
+- Finding ways to understand and work with systems that feel like a black box.